 1. Data Privacy and Security Concerns

-Example: Contoso faced initial resistance from employees concerned about how their productivity data would be used.
-The company had to invest in extensive communication and transparency measures to assure staff that their data would be used responsibly and in accordance with privacy regulations.
+Example: In response to early employee concerns about how their productivity data would be used, Contoso … The company had to pour resources into communication and transparency to reassure employees that their information would be handled responsibly and in compliance with privacy laws.

 Challenges